anchore/grype-db/manager/README.md

 A small python tool for publishing validated grype databases to S3 for distribution.

-This is a rough outline of the DB release process using this tool
+This is a rough outline of the DB release process using this tool:

 ```
 # build a new DB, validate it, and upload it to S3
 grype-db-manager -v db build-and-upload --schema-version #